 Subtract 4 from 2 is -2.
 A number 4 less than 2 is -2.
 Understand that adding a negative number is, in essence, the same as subtracting a positive number.

-When understanding negative numbers, it is the subtraction of the negative that is confusing to many people.
-The following is what we have explained so far.
+When it comes to understanding negative numbers, it is the subtraction of negative numbers that confuses many people.
+What we have explained so far are the following.

 - Addition of positive numbers (positive integers)